Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 #### Repository as package has nice OSS characteristics

-Source-based packages where the repository is used as a discovery and distribution mechanism makes it very easy for a consumer of your package to fork your repository on GitHub make some local changes on a branch and consume it within their own solution whilst they wait for their changes to be upstreamed (or not).
+Source-based packages where the repository is used as a discovery and distribution mechanism makes it very easy for a consumer of your package to fork your repository on GitHub, make some local changes on a branch, and consume it within their own solution whilst they wait for their changes to be upstreamed (or not).

 #### Downsides of repository as package